What is the legal driving age in Canada?

 New Brunswick 16 12 months (8 if you take a driving course)

-Quebec 16 (you can start taking driving lessons at 15) 24 to get probationary license, plus two years of minor restrictions
+Quebec 16 (you can start taking driving lessons at 15) 24 months to get a probationary licence, plus two years of minor restrictions

 Ontario 16 20 months

-Manitoba 16 (or 15 years and six months, if enrolled through school driving course) 24 months, plus 3 years of additional minor restrictions
+Manitoba 16 (or 15 years and six months if enrolled through a school driving course) 24 months, plus 3 years of additional minor restrictions

 Saskatchewan 16 27 months